Compute

 Create a user on the IAM console and add the user to the group created in 1.

-3. Log in and verify the permissions.
+3. Log in to the console and verify the permissions.

 • Choose UCS from Service List of Huawei Cloud.
 In the left navigation pane, choose Infrastructure > Fleets.
 If a message is displayed indicating that you do not have the access permission when you create a fleet or register a cluster, the UCS ReadOnlyAccess permission has taken effect.